Amtrak’s California Zephyr – Reviewing this Interesting Train

 This is the 2nd time we have tried to take the California Zephyr line.
 Last summer we were booked on the leg from Reno to Martinez.
 The train was over four hours late.
 We ended up renting a car and driving.

 There are many good things to be said for train travel, no TSA lines for a start!
 Magnificent scenery, a relaxed trip, and some very nice people.
-The California Zephyr sleeper car may not be one of those “good things.”
+The Amtrak sleeper car may not be one of those “good things.”

-We got situated into our cozy (and boy do I mean cozy) 6’ x 7’ sleeper cabin (Amtrak calls this room a bedroom) equipped with sink and toilet/shower and began the journey.
+We got situated into our cozy (and boy do I mean cozy) 6’ x 7’ sleeper cabin (about 45 square feet) equipped with a sink in the main area, and toilet/shower closet.

 Accommodations are definitely not four stars.
 Summer camp might be a better comparison.
 The sleeper cars are generally quiet; however, you can hear the conversation of everyone in the cabins next to you, keep that in mind.